ericrogler/Green-Book/Z007z_Analysis_Primer.md

 ### **Data Analysis Primer**

 **There's three "laws" of data:**
-1. Data is objective.
+1. Data are objective.
 Interpretation is subjective.
 2. You can tell whatever story you want with data, if you know how to, for both good and evil.
-3. Numbers/Data without context are useless.
+3. Numbers/data without context are useless.

 A lot of analysis isn't really designing the fancy dashboard or displaying results for clients.
 That's still an important part though because an interface which looks good also affects the perception of it.
 It still must answer a specific question, or set of questions, someone has when looking through it.